A sculpture in front of a colorful sunset on Davidson's Campus

 250 Years of Family Service

-Castella Conner, who retired from the college’s admission and financial aid office as applications processing manager in 2022, will speak at the ceremony on behalf of the local community.
+Castella Conner, who retired from the college’s admission and financial aid office as applications processing manager in 2022, spoke at the ceremony on behalf of the local community.

 Her father, Talmadge Conner Sr., retired from his 40-years at Davidson as a custodial supervisor.
 Her mother, Cecelia Simolton Conner’s many jobs included cooking for students in an eating house, helping care for President Walter Lingle’s ailing wife in the 1930s, and working in the laundry room.